ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 To confirm the power law, the two-point temporal structure functions of winds was derived and applied on data from balloon sounding measurements.
-Through Taylor's transformation the author linked this to the spatial structure function equivalent of $\mfivethird$ spectrum.
+Through Taylor's transformation the author linked this to the spatial structure function equivalent of \kfivethird\ spectrum.
 In a contemporary paper,
 @Lilly:1983 also made a similar inference of inverse energy cascade, while studying decaying stably-stratified turbulence and its tendency to evolve into enlarged vortices.
 A scale based decomposition of the Boussinesq equation into waves and vortices by @riley_direct_1981, was used to study the interactions of waves and stratification with an initial state of isotropic turbulence with a
 $k^{-2}$ spectrum.
-It was hypothesized that the stratified turbulence would then transfer energy to larger scale, resulting in a shallower $\mfivethird$ spectrum.
-The inverse energy cascade was revisited by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a $\mfivethird$ spectrum.
+It was hypothesized that the stratified turbulence would then transfer energy to larger scale, resulting in a shallower $\kfivethird$ spectrum.
+The inverse energy cascade was revisited by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the small scales electromagnetically to generate a \kfivethird\ spectrum.

 @Lindborg1999 contains a detailed review of the above and other hypotheses, proposed in the light of the @nastrom_kinetic_1984 results, along with a